Intellisec-Solutions/Atomic-Red-Team-Sentinel-Workbook/README.md

 ## Threat Profiling

 The first step is to provide the tool with a threat profile.
 The threat profile is represented as MITRE ATT&CK navigation layer.
 The infosec community already shares many navigation layers of threat profiles and mapped threat intelligence reports.
-One of them is the following:

-DeTTECT Threat Actors Navigation Layers
+If you have a Threat Heat map as a MITRE ATT&CK navigation layer you can use the <strong>MITRE2CSV.py</strong> script to convert it to a CSV file.
+Create a Watchlist using that csv file.
+The name of the watchlist should follow this format: Threat_Profile_<TITLE>.
+For example, Threat_Profile_APT28

 ## Generate Microsoft Sentinel Analytics Watchlist

+Once you create threat profile watchlists, you need to create a watchlist containing your Microsoft Sentinel Analytics Coverage.
+In order to do that, export the Analytics table from the deployed workbook and use the script <strong>Coverage2CSV.py</strong> to create a CSV file containing the techniques coveraged by your sentinel analytics rules.
+Use that csv file to create a watchlist.

 ## Generate Atomic Tests Watchlist

+At this phase, you already created threat profiles and coverage watchlists.
+Then, create a watchlist that contains all Atomic Red Team tests.
+To geberate the csv needed to create the watchlist use the script <strong>MITRE2csv.py </strong>

+Now you have everything to use the workbook.
+To identify the Atomic tests that you can use to perform threat emulation and enhance your detection capabilities by writing new rules for them.